 Axons of the peripheral nervous system (PNS) have significant capacity to regenerate after injury from chemical or mechanical insults.
 To achieve functional recovery, regenerating motor axons face the challenge of reconnecting with their original muscle targets.
-In mammals, motor axon targeting errors during regeneration are common and can cause long term deficits (reviewed in:^{1,2}).
-Recently discovered pro-regenerative molecular pathways enhance axon growth during regeneration^{3-7}, however these manipulations frequently lack the spatial cues that direct axons to their original targets and therefore limit functional recovery.
-Furthermore, while we now have a broad understanding of the developmental cues that shape the nervous system, there is growing evidence that axon regeneration is not simply a recapitulation of development, but that it requires unique injury-dependent signals^{8-10}.
+In mammals, motor axon targeting errors during regeneration are common and can cause long-term deficits (reviewed in: [1,2]).
+Recently discovered pro-regenerative molecular pathways enhance axon growth during regeneration [3-7]; however, these manipulations frequently lack the spatial cues that direct axons to their original targets and therefore limit functional recovery.
+Furthermore, while we now have a broad understanding of the developmental cues that shape the nervous system, there is growing evidence that axon regeneration is not and analysis, decision to publish, or preparation of the manuscript.